Ipswich Cardinals: Retired numbers

 At the end of the 2010 season Ralph Alexander, GM & Owner of the Ipswich Cardinals, made the decision to retire the club's first ever number.
 Head Coach Ian Girling has seen service with the organisation since its inception in 1985 first as a player in the Wide Receiver and Quarterback role, later as offensive coordinator and finally as the current Head Coach (As of 2010).
 In that time he has won 2 National titles and represented British American football in Europe.
 It was decided that a fitting way to recognise this outstanding commitment to the organisation was to retire his number from the team's roster.
 At the Cardinals' 25th anniversary party the GM presented the number 7 to Coach Girling and thanked him for all he has done to help make the team as strong as it is today.

-Following the death of Defensive Lineman Christopher Butcher in October 2017 it was decided to retire his number 76 and a framed jersey was presented to his father, Terry Butcher.
+Following the death of Defensive Lineman, Captain Christopher Butcher in October 2017 it was decided to retire his number 76 and a framed jersey was presented to his father, Terry Butcher.